 Likewise, there is a limit to how much your fat cells can expand to take in more energy.
 Eventually, they get full and can’t take any more.

 A lean and insulin-sensitive person has adipose tissues that can swell to take on more energy and release it.
 This is because their insulin levels are low, and insulin flows in and out of storage easily.
-If you’re insulin sensitive like these guys, your adipose cells will expand to store energy efficiently when it is available.
+If you’re insulin-sensitive like these guys, your adipose cells will expand to store energy efficiently when available.
 For example, an elite cyclist who is lean and has heaps of room in their fat cells to fuel for an upcoming race.

 But just like the sponge, our fat stores can only take in so much energy before they become full.
 Fat cells become ‘insulin resistant’ when they fill up and can’t take on any more energy.
+This is often accompanied by high insulin levels.
 At this point, any additional energy that can’t be easily absorbed by your fat cells spills into the bloodstream.
 Thus, we see elevated glucose, free fatty acids and even higher ketones.

 As a result, we see the onset of non-alcoholic fatty liver disease (NAFLD), fatty pancreas, heart disease and fatty liver streaks in atherosclerosis and other modern diseases that have become so prevalent due to our nutrient-poor, hyperpalatable, industrial diet.